apache/kafka/jmh-benchmarks/README.md

 * By default all JMH output goes to stdout.
 To run a benchmark and capture the results in a file:
 `./jmh.sh -f 2 -o benchmarkResults.txt LRUCacheBenchmark`
 NOTE: For now this script needs to be run from the jmh-benchmarks directory.

+### Using JMH with async-profiler

+It's good practice to check profiler output for microbenchmarks in order to verify that they are valid.
+JMH includes [async-profiler](https://github.com/jvm-profiling-tools/async-profiler) integration that makes this easy:

+    LD_LIBRARY_PATH=/path/to/async-profiler ./jmh-benchmarks/jmh.sh -prof async

+A number of arguments can be passed to async-profiler, run the following for a description:

+    ./jmh-benchmarks/jmh.sh -prof async:help

 ### Running JMH outside of gradle
 The JMH benchmarks can be run outside of gradle as you would with any executable jar file:
 `java -jar <kafka-repo-dir>/jmh-benchmarks/build/libs/kafka-jmh-benchmarks-all.jar -f2 LRUCacheBenchmark`